-I have been teaching music lessons in Ann Arbor, MI since 1998.
+I have been teaching music lessons, primarily guitar, since 1998.

 I have experience with students aged 3-70, ranging from absolute beginners to advanced musicians wanting coaching or deeper technical, theoretical, or creative understanding.